alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-09-02-difference-between-prophet-messenger.md

 date: 2024-09-02
 category: [prophets]
 note: false
-excerpt: "A Prophet is one who receives Revelation from Allah of a law, but he is not commanded to propagate it, only to practice it himself, without being called upon to disseminate it."
+summary: "A Prophet is one who receives Revelation from Allah of a law, but he is not commanded to propagate it, only to practice it himself, without being called upon to disseminate it."
 muftis:
   shaykh:
     - name: Shaykh Ibn 'Uthaymeen